mad-lab-fau/gaitmap/Contribution-Guide.md

 ### General Codestyle

-For general codestyle we follow [PEP8](https://www.python.org/dev/peps/pep-0008/)
+For general codestyle we follow [PEP8](https://www.python.org/dev/peps/pep-0008/) with a couple of exceptions (e.g. line length).
+These are documented in the linter config

 ### Naming